 While the grave ethical and environmental impacts of factory farming have seen people turn to plant-based alternatives and lab-grown meat, plant-based milk still differs significantly from dairy products in terms of nutritional value.

-Lab-grown milk could provide a nutritionally identical but ethical option.
+Lab-grown milk could provide a nutritionally similar but ethical option.
 At TurtleTree Labs, “humanely selected dairy cow cells” are extracted and cultivated into milk through a process that mimics natural milk production.
 The final product is “95% less resource consumptive” than factory farming, its website reads.

 Some are hopeful that TurtleTree Labs’ ambitious project will help to safeguard Singapore’s food security.
 Singapore is heavily reliant on foreign sources to meet its population’s nutritional needs, having imported over 90 percent of its food in 2019.
 The commercialisation of lab-grown milk is in line with the country’s “30 by 30” vision, which aims to produce 30 percent of Singapore’s food needs by 2030.